elasticpath/react-pwa-reference-storefront/documentation/extending.md

 **Components vs Modules**

-You'll notice the `modules` folder also contains a `components` folder.
+The `modules` folder also contains a `components` folder.
 Components are very similar to modules, but their purpose is slightly different.
 Modules are complete, stand-alone units of functionality, which include a Model, View, and Controller.
 Components are units of code that are designed for reuse in other modules.
-In most cases, components just contain the View and the Controller, not the Model, which is passed to it by the module using the component.
+In most cases, components just contain the View and the Controller and not the Model.
+The Model is passed by the module using the component.
 For example, the `address` component provides the Controller and View to create, retrieve, and view customer addresses.
-`address` is reused in the `profile` and `receipt` modules to allow customers to create, update, and view their addresses through these module's views.
+`address` is reused in the `profile` and `receipt` modules to let customers create, update, and view their addresses through these module's views.

 **Module Creation Guidelines**

-We don't have any hard and fast rules for when to create a module, we just have guidelines.
-You need to determine whether or not to create a new module for the functionality you are building based on your needs.
+You determine whether or not to create a module for the functionality that you are building based on your needs.

-Keep in mind Elastic Path's Guidelines for Creating New Modules:
+####Elastic Path's Guidelines for Creating New Modules:####

 - **Base the module around a view**
-We base our modules around views.
-For example, the `cart` module contains the complete view of the cart, including the cart's lineitems, costs of the cart's contents, total quantity in the cart, and so on.
+Modules are based around views.
+Designing the module around a view helps you encapsulate REACT Reference Storefront functionality.
+For example, the `cart` module contains the complete view of the cart, including the cart's lineitems, the costs of the cart's contents, the total quantity in the cart, etc.
-Designing the module around a view helps you encapsulate HTML5 Storefront functionality.

 - **Design the module to be self-contained**
 We design our modules so they are complete units of functionality.
-This means all the functionality for a given feature is encapsulated in the module.
+This means all of the functionality for a given feature is encapsulated in the module.
-For example, all the profiles functionality, view profile, update profile, and so on is defined in the `profile` module.
+For example, all the profiles functionality, view profile, update profile are defined in the `profile` module.
 This may seem kind of obvious, but we're mentioning it as a reminder for you to try and keep your code modularized.
 The REACT Reference Storefront is on a rapid-release schedule, meaning that the code is frequently updated.
 If your customized code is all over the place, you will have issues upgrading your code base.